 2. Add the Familiar

 In order to make your new space feel like it truly belongs to you, adds as many familiar elements as possible.
 Display family photos and cherished art pieces.
 If you’re not ready to hang them yet, that’s okay.
 Just having them in plain sight can add comfort.
 Put your plants in places where you can see them.
 Add scents that feel like homes such as favorite candles or room sprays.
 Wind chimes or table fountains should also be considered so that you can incorporate the sounds you love into your new home.
 It can also be helpful to add as many routines to the place as you can right away.
 Set up a place to hang your coats and drop your keys upon arriving home.
 Think of other familiar rituals you can put in place.
+Adding up beach house signs as a design on your porch can also make your house feels like home.

 3. Make the Bedrooms Cozy